Koh Chang – Beaches

 Orn Kai Moon serves authentic “Isan” (northeastern) food, with special “kai Moon” (rotating grilled chicken) and an impressive selection of spicy salad.
 This small and beautiful restaurant located before the entrance to Klong Plu waterfall and one of the most popular attractions on Koh Chang.

-Places to eat in Lonely Beach on your Thailand trip
+Places to eat in Lonely Beach

 On the main road and the beach there is a swarm of small and large restaurants with a selection of local and international dishes.
 The beach offers a mix of local and resort restaurants and banana pancakes (roti) and “der Tam” (Thai spicy papaya salad) booths.
 The majority of restaurants are a combination of bar and restaurant, which makes it very convenient to both dine and drink their drinks in one place.